Fear Vs Faith-Based Business

 The initial results that my first successful clients got totally shifted the language in my head.
 And instead of focusing on myself and my supposed shortcomings, I started to focus on the possibilities of change in my business.

 And pretty soon, most of my language was very different.

 Instead of asking why can’t I?
 I started asking how can I.

 I had the confidence that what I was doing was working.
 And I started to look for more opportunities.
 Everything just unfolded as it was meant to because I was moving forward in my mind.

 I was believing in what was possible based on some initial results.
 And I was totally focused on pursuing opportunities knowing that I had something of value to offer, rather than being frightened of speaking to anybody in case I couldn’t figure out the words to describe what I was doing or in case I couldn’t prove my results.

 This is such an important episode.
 It takes courage and a bit of confidence to take those first steps into your profession, once you get those couple of important wins on the board it gives you the confidence to gain momentum to keep going and getting traction and continue taking action in the right direction.

-Your brain will switch from how will I ever do it, into where do I go next?
+Your brain will switch from how will I ever do it, to where do I go next.

 But please know this – as Henry Ford said – If you think you can, or you think you can’t, you’re probably right.